North American community members: How to become an elected member of NAASC:

 • Represent NAASC to the Multinational Arabidopsis Steering Committee & other groups

-Examples of activities that current NAASC Early Career Scholar members are engaging in:
+Examples of past NAASC Early Career Scholar activities:

-• Work collaboratively to plan and implement online professional development seminars and workshops for broad accessibility by the community
+• Work collaboratively to plan online professional development seminars and workshops for broad accessibility by the community

 • Participate in NAASC working groups and subcommittees